olleicua/hcl/README.md

 Functions marked with _*_ don't necessarily compile all of their arguments.

-Functions marked with _**_ can be accessed by their names within the language.
+Functions marked with _**_ can be accessed by their names in positions other than the beginning of an S-expression.
 For example:

 ```lisp
 ;; this should be compiled with the -u flag to include map from underscore